-In 2022 there were some changes in staffing.
-A new REC, Lead Teacher and EAL/D Teacher, and a new temporary classroom teacher.
-Throughout 2022, staff were highly satisfied with their valued roles, reflected in their support of one another and anecdotal comments.
+In 2023 there were some changes in staffing.
+A new Learning Support Teacher and EAL/D Teacher, and two new temporary classroom teachers.
+Throughout 2023, staff were highly satisfied with their valued roles, reflected in their support of one another and anecdotal comments.